hansake/Z180_Computer/README.md

 ## Testing the Z180 computer board

-Sofar only some very simple test are run on this board.
+Initially a very simple test were run on this board.
 The AVR CPU is blinking one LED and outputs text on the serial port.

 The Z180 CPU is blinking another LED and outputs text on serial port 0 and 1.
 The test program also recieves